How can we achieve a world without long-term refugee camps?

 The number of forcibly displaced people around the world reached a staggering 110 million in May 2023.
 Nearly half of all internally displaced people (IDPs) and 20% of the world’s refugees live in camps as default.
 Despite a growing body of evidence that living in cities creates better levels of wellbeing as well as more economic opportunities, many host governments require refugees to live in camps.

-This hybrid IIED Debates will explore what we can do to shift the narrative and move away from the current status quo.
+This hybrid IIED Debates explored what we can do to shift the narrative and move away from the current status quo.
 What are the barriers preventing change?
 And can we achieve a world without long-term refugee camps?

 Refugee camps are intended to provide life-saving assistance in the acute phases of a displacement crisis when many thousands of people are crossing an international border to escape violence or conflict.
 But they often remain in place for decades.
 The building of camps is generally accompanied by restrictions on refugees’ rights to movement and to work, and camps are often built in remote regions with hostile climates.